-Katie is the Director for Undergraduate Studies for the Women, Gender, and Sexuality Studies department.
-She is also the co-chair of the University Sexuality and Gender Diversity Faculty and Staff Council.
+Katie has served as the Director for Undergraduate Studies and the Director of Graduate Studies for the Women, Gender, and Sexuality Studies department.
+She has also been the co-chair of the University Sexuality and Gender Diversity Faculty and Staff Council.

 Batza, K. (2016).
 Historic Places in LGBTQ Health.
 In .
 (Ed.), National Park Service LGBTQ Theme Study.
 National Park Service.